Bond Definition

 Fill in the Basics

-Name Fill in the name of the paper, this will be shown at the blue banner of the deal and is possible to get out in a report column.
+Name; Fill in the name of the paper, this will be shown at the blue banner of the deal and is possible to get out in a report column.

-ISIN The ISIN is used when mapping imported market data and it is also a report column.
+ISIN; The ISIN is used when mapping imported market data and it is also a report column.

-Market valuation; Treasury system can do the market valuation from the market price or by calculate from the yield curve.
+Market Valuation; Treasury system can do the market valuation from the market price or by calculate from the yield curve.

-Closing option; Close means that a buy back or a sell before maturity date will create a realised result at the closing day and close part of the position.
-Continuous means that there will be 2 deals one sell nd one buy back and the realised result will be on maturity date of the bond and the cashflows will not be netted.
+- Continuous means that there will be 2 deals one sell and one buy back and the realised result will be on maturity date of the bond and the cashflows will not be netted.
 If issuing a bond and the closing option is Continuous the custodian will also be shown.

 Dates

-End date End date of the Bond
+End Date End date of the Bond

 Coupon Settings